pinecone-io/canopy/README.md

 resin new
 ```

 And follow the CLI instructions.
-The index that will be created will have a prefix `context-engine-INDEX_NAME`.
+The index that will be created will have a prefix `resin--<INDEX_NAME>`.

 > Note, this will have to be done only once per index.